jeffscode/initialization/README.md

 # initialization-script

-The initialisation script was originally written by Carl Duff for the Evo/Lution installer, to allow the user to select the latest stable or testing version of lution-ais, download it, extract it and start it.
+The initialisation script was originally written by Carl Duff for the Evo/Lution installer, to allow the user to select the latest stable or testing version of lution-ais, download it, extract it and start Lution-ais.
 The initialisation scripts main purpose is it eliminates the need to download an entire iso every time the installer is updated.

 Lution-ais is Carl's Arch install script that is made specifically for Evo/Lution, which uses the Openbox window manager.